Introduction to CAPA

 How It Works

-CAPA acts as an intelligent proxy between your MCP client and multiple tool sources:
+CAPA sits between your MCP client and multiple tool sources, proxying calls and managing tool lifecycle:

 ┌─────────────┐